Nikko89/MovieFinder-RN-Expo-/README.md

 # MovieFinder-RN-Expo-

 A project to play with React Native and the Expo SDK.
-Currently being developed, key features are still missing.
+Currently being developed, **key features are still missing**.

 ## Tech Stack